roberts-sandbox/test-realist/drafts/2012-01-23-hateoas-a-follow-up-to-rest-for-r33lz.md

 expectation of REST.
 If you invent a URI that leads from the current resource to another resource or POST back to this or another resource, you've boned your REST client.

+Again, to fix this, use code-on-demand and URI Templates.

 ## How does this relate to [New (Old) Web Architecture](http://philipm.at/2012/0121/)?